AlifKhafif/AlifKhafif/README.md

 - 👋 Hi, I’m @AlifKhafif
-- 👀 I’m interested in mobile development
+- 👀 I’m interested in mobile dev
-- 🌱 I’m currently learning kotlin & flutter
+- 🌱 I’m currently learning kotlin, flutter, laravel & react.
 <!--- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...